tiagomonteiro0715/Basic_AI_Fossil_classifier/README.md

 ### What your application does?

-Simple web app that with a machine learning model takes the image of a rock as input and outputs an histogram with the confidence levels of the predictions
+This is a simple web app that uses a machine learning model to take a rock image as input and outputs a dictionary containing the confidence levels of each rock label.

 ### Why you used the technologies you used?

-Python, gradio.app and teachable machine
+This project employs Python, Gradio.app, and machine learning models created with teachable machine.

-Very simple to use and to teach to others that know little about machine learning
+It's straightforward to use and teach others with limited knowledge of machine learning, and it's also easy to modify for other image types and maintain.

 ### Some of the challenges you faced and features you hope to implement in the future?

-None.
-This is the base for futuro projects.
+Choosing the technology: uncertain whether to use the Python combination or another with Tensorflow.js and mainly HTML, CSS, and JavaScript, integrated into a website and app using ElectronJS and Apache Cordova.

-Mainy simple educational projects
+No features are planned for the future as this is a simple educational project.

 -----